Don’t miss the Berkeley Kite Festival – a FREE family event that will paint the skies over Berkeley this weekend.

 WHERE: Cesar E. Chavez Park at the Berkeley Marina.
 Parking at the Marina or at

-Golden Gate Fields is $15, but the shuttle is FREE.
+Golden Gate Fields (for $20), but the shuttle is FREE.
+(Use Buchanan St. access to beat the traffic)

 - Fun Activities both days: